 Lastly, the Reviews page has an audit option where it will show the entire history of the list: who started it, who checked out and back in, who completed various reviews.

 Figure 6: The audit section shows the history of the list.
 In this case, Jayson approved two purchase orders, sent one back to his team to revise, and sent one for disposition.

 Using these content review lists, Jayson has quick access to all his content and list details in one place so he no longer needs to keep track of the wheres and whens of his reviews.
 With this process simplified and streamlined, he has more time and attention for other pertinent tasks in his role.

 Does Jayson's experience sound like one that you could benefit from?
-To learn if Content Review Lists and other Collabspace features are a fit for your organization, get in touch with us to chat.
+To learn if Content Review Lists and other Collabspace features are a fit for your organization, get in touch with us to chat, or read more about how you can transform your RM with this data lake repository.
 You can read more about Collabspace Workflows in our previous blog, or download our free solution brochure below for more information: